What Is a Chevron Osteotomy?

 In a Chevron osteotomy, the foot and ankle orthopaedic surgeon cuts

 for mild to moderate bunion deformity.
-This bunion correction surgery relieves pain by restoring normal straightness to the first toe joint.
+This bunion correction surgery relieves pain by straightening the big toe joint.

 Recovery

 A dressing will be applied by your surgeon in the operating room, and you will be given a special shoe or boot.
-You will have to avoid putting weight on the foot or only put weight on the heel for a period of time determined by your surgeon.
-The dressings
+You may need to avoid putting weight on the foot or only put weight on the heel for a period of time determined by your surgeon.
+Dressings

-are applied to hold the big toe in the straight position, so you should not change the dressings unless told to by your surgeon.
+are applied to help hold the big toe in position, so you should not change the dressings unless told to by your surgeon.
 Also, the dressings cannot get wet.

 You will elevate your foot to chest level for the first few weeks after surgery.
-You may need to use crutches or a walker the first few days after this surgery, which help to reduce complications as well as pain and swelling.
-Your doctor may ask you to
+You may need to use crutches or a walker the first few days after this surgery.
+Limiting your activities will help to reduce pain and swelling and help prevent complications.
+Your surgeon may ask you to

 do range-of-motion exercises (bending the knee, hip, or ankle) to maintain flexibility and to avoid stiffness.

 Stitches usually are removed two weeks after surgery.
-Your surgeon will discuss whether physical therapy is needed.
+In some cases, your surgeon may recommend physical therapy.

-Prolonged swelling and challenges with reasonable shoes are very common following foot surgery and may last several months.
+Prolonged swelling and difficulty fitting in shoes are very common following foot surgery and may last several months.
 Compression stockings and physical therapy can be helpful in reducing the swelling.

 Risks and Complications